dzilbermanvmw/tkgicnssupportsampleapp/README.md

 .......

-Navigate to the URL defined by EXTERNAL-IP address of LoadBalancer service to access the application
+Navigate to the URL defined by EXTERNAL-IP address of LoadBalancer service to access the Ghost application

 > ![](./media/image3.png)